 ‘Account rendered name used for PDF and in Email Text’ can be entered here.
 E.g statement.

 Up to three additional text lines can be entered in the account rendered text as default.

 ‘Additional Invoice Attachment’ such as company terms and conditions, important alerts, etc. can be uploaded as default .pdf file.

 Once you have browsed and selected the required .pdf file, click on the upload button on the right to upload it.

-Tick the box to make sure that the invoice attachment is appended to emailed and pdf invoices.
+Tick the box to make sure that the invoice attachment is appended to emailed and pdf invoices by default.